 i) It supports browsers such as Chrome, Firefox, IE 9, IE 10, IE 11, Safari, and mobile versions.

-ii) Best thing about Litmus is its UI.
+ii) the Best thing about Litmus is its UI.
 Its tools are fast and easy to navigate.
-In this the designers or developers can share the pages allowing them to see it.
+In this, the designers or developers can share the pages allowing them to see it.

 iii) It supports operating systems such as Windows, Mac, iOS, and Android.

-8. Browser Sandbox: Browser Sandbox is a tool which is run by turbo.net and lets you test the web browser issues.
+8. Browser Sandbox: Browser Sandbox is a tool that is run by turbo.net and lets you test the web browser issues.

 i) It supports browsers that range from Internet Explorer 6 to Internet Explorer 11, Chrome, Firefox, Opera, Safari.